Ekrem05/HTTP-Server-from-scratch/README.md

-<h1 align="center">🌐🌐 HTTP Server Library in C 🌐🌐</h1>
+<h1 align="center">🌐🌐 HTTP Server in C 🌐🌐</h1>

 ## Overview

-This project is a work-in-progress HTTP server library implemented in C using Winsock.
-The library aims to provide a flexible and customizable framework for handling HTTP requests and responses.
+This project is a work-in-progress HTTP server implemented in C using Winsock.
+I aim to provide a flexible and customizable framework for handling HTTP requests and responses.
 Users will be able to add their own routes and handle functions to extend the server's capabilities.

 ## Features